 - Managed Annuity Program: This service is reserved for those who own variable annuities.
 The firm will managed the contracts using the using the same strategy as the Managed Funds Program, described above.

-- Non-Discretionary 401(k) Plan Advisory Services: This 401(k) investment management program for plan participants includes the development of a mutual fund-centric portfolio and investment advice for clients.
+- Retirement Plan Advisory Services: Includes the development of a mutual fund-centric portfolio and investment advice for clients.

 - Adviser Investments Alliance Program: This sub-advisory program allows investment professionals to utilize the portfolio construction, trade execution and client management services of the firm, while still remaining the client’s face-to-face advisor.

 Adviser Investments Investment Philosophy

 Diversification is at the core of Adviser Investments’ long-term investment strategy.
 The firm builds clients’ asset allocations based on their risk tolerance, time horizon and liquidity needs.
 Your advisor will then match your short- and long-term needs to one of the firm’s seven general portfolio models, which will shape your investment plan.
 However, Adviser Investments notes that in certain instances it may customize its existing strategies based on clients’ circumstances.